 The roles of our Mounted Police

 Mounted policing has re-emerged as an extremely relevant way of policing in the 21st century.
-The WA Police Mounted Section offers unique hi-priority frontline policing services throughout the State of Western Australia.
-Our Mounted Section covers the largest policing jurisdiction in the world.
+The Mounted section offers unique hi-priority frontline policing services throughout the State of Western Australia.
+Our Mounted section covers the largest policing jurisdiction in the world.
 In Regional WA the section deploys as far as Broome in the Kimberleys, east to the Kalgoorlie Goldfields and south to Albany.

 The Police horse is unique in that it provides an officer with an excellent 360 degree view of his surroundings from a greater height than a foot officer with the added advantage of being able to manoeuvre the highly trained horse in confined areas, in crowds and able to cover ground quickly.
 This provides the officer with a highly effective way of policing in sometimes a volatile and dangerous environment.